Skip to content

 append

 This function is used to append the multiple serialized files to an existing single archive.
-If s3fs is given, the target will be downloaded first if it exists in the bucket.
-The final archive will be uploaded to S3.
+If fs is given, the target will be downloaded first if it exists in the remote.
+The final archive will be uploaded to remote.

-The files to be appended must exist in local filesystem regardless of whether s3fs is given.
+The files to be appended must exist in local filesystem regardless of whether fs is given.

 Parameters: